nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 the concrete steps and milestones for getting there.

 > **NOTE** - this is NOT intended to describe the final state of Syringe. v1.0 plans are just that - v1.0 plans.
-  This new design makes it a lot easier to make future changes to Syringe, which I'm sure there will be plenty of.
+> The point of this effort, in large part, is to make it easier to make future changes to Syringe.

 ## Existing Architecture and Historical Design Requirements